 - Milk container sold separately

-The Jura Z10 is the newest in Jura’s series of ultra-teched-up espresso machines.
+The Jura Z10 is one of the newest in Jura’s series of ultra-teched-up espresso machines.
 It has all the really cool features of the Z8, plus the auto-adjusting grinder that first appeared in the Giga 6.
 But what makes it really special is the cold extraction process.

 In just 2 minutes you can have genuinely cold extracted coffee ready for that hot summer day.
-There are 8 such options, including things like latte and cortado, and if you chuck some ice cubes in there you’ll have perfect iced coffee at the touch of a button.
+There are 8 such options, including things like latte and cortado, and if you chuck some ice cubes in there you’ll have perfect iced americano at the touch of a button.

 This is all really really cool, but there is always a downside.
 The Jura Z10 is very expensive, well over $4000 expensive.
 And it doesn’t come with a milk container for that price.
-Now if that doesn’t bother you then do not hesitate as, after all, this is the only automatic espresso machine available that does cold drinks too.
+Now if that doesn’t bother you then do not hesitate as, after all, this is the only Jura espresso machine that does cold drinks too.

 4. Jura Giga 6 Review: The Best Machine for your Office